15 Things That Attract Rodents to Your Yard

 Photo Credit: Shutterstock

 Rodents like to hide in tall grass and thick weeds because predators cannot easily notice them.
-If your yard has some overgrown section, you should know it may be providing them with the right hiding place.
-Mowing your lawn, removing debris, and doing other things to maintain a neat yard discourage pests from invading in search of hiding places.
+If your yard has some overgrown sections, you should know it may be providing them with the right hiding place.
+Mowing your lawn, removing debris, and performing other yard maintenance tasks discourage pests from invading in search of hiding places.

 Wood Piles and Debris